vtex-apps/scrollto/README.md

 ```

 ### How it works?
-This app expexts a CSS selector string as a prop, which it will try to scroll to.
-You can use a classic selector string as you also know it from JQUERY.
+This app expects a CSS selector string as a prop, which it will try to scroll to.
+You can use a classic selector string as you also know it from using jQuery.
 You can also enable a click on the target element prior to scrolling to it.
 **this is in particular handy to first open a tab and then scroll right into it.**